appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

  * _e_ - jQuery event object

 **function:** *onReplace(el, replacement_id, replacement_html)* (required if the _compatible_ setting has been set in [conf.yml](COMPONENTS%20REFERENCE%20-%20conf.yml%20file.md)) <a id="ref-onreplace"></a>
 >Modifies the HTML of the component so that it becomes a different component type.
 For instance you may want to change a _header_ component to a plain _paragraph_.
-As the Mlab app builder or other components would not know how the content is stored in your component, you must support the change
+As the Appyoumake app builder or other components would not know how the content is stored in your component, you must support the change
 ```Javascript
 this.onReplace = function (el, replacement_id, replacement_html) {
  var content = $(el).find("h1").html();